VenkMallikarjun/BENPPy/README.md

   * Option to use Bayes Factors instead of p-values, if desired.

 ## Required libraries
 BENPPy is tested on Python 3.6 and requires [PyMC3](https://docs.pymc.io/).
- - Both BENPPy and PyMC3 also have the following dependencies:
+Both BENPPy and PyMC3 also have the following dependencies:
    - NumPy
    - SciPy
    - Pandas
    - Matplotlib
    - [Theano](http://deeplearning.net/software/theano/)

+## Installation
+BENPPy only consists of a single file (BayesENproteomics.py) which can be placed in your current working directory and imported via:

+`import BayesENproteomics as benp`

 ## Usage
 [instructions here]